 Via Renewables's earnings per share for Q2 sits at $0.18, whereas in Q1, they were at 0.7.
 Most recently, the company reported a dividend yield of 9.76%, which has increased by 0.61% from last quarter's yield of 9.15%.

-This quarter, Enel Americas experienced an increase in earnings per share, which was 0.08 in Q2 and is now 0.12.
-The company's most recent dividend yield sits at 1.23%, which has decreased by 3.03% from 4.26% last quarter.
+Suburban Propane Partners saw a decrease in earnings per share from 2.74 in Q2 to $-0.04 now.
+The company's most recent dividend yield sits at 8.18%, which has increased by 0.61% from 7.57% last quarter.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.